 - Russell Iwamura, 45th HJJCC President & 46th CBF General Chair

 - Wayne Yagi, 37th HJJCC President

-- Nippon Golden Network and Oceanic Cable
+- Nippon Golden Network

 - Sharene Urakami, 53rd HJJCC President, 49th CBF Co-General Chair, 50th CBF General Chair & 43rd CBF Princess